 Now these are the nations which the LORD left, to test Israel by them (that is, all who had not experienced any of the wars of Canaan; only in order that the generations of the sons of Israel might be taught war, those who had not experienced it formerly).
 These nations are: the five lords of the Philistines and all the Canaanites and the Sidonians and the Hivites who lived in Mount Lebanon, from Mount Baal-hermon as far as Lebo-hamath.
 (Judges 3:1-3 NASB)

-From the passage above, you can clearly see that Yahweh used the Canaanites in the land to teach His people about Himself through combat with those Canaanites.
+From the passage above, you can clearly see that Yahweh used the Canaanites in the land to teach His people about Himself through combat.
 Does that seem a lot to derive from the word “test”?
 Fair enough, then consider the next few verses:

 They were for testing Israel, to find out if they would obey the commandments of the LORD, which He had commanded their fathers through Moses.
 The sons of Israel lived among the Canaanites, the Hittites, the Amorites, the Perizzites, the Hivites, and the Jebusites; and they took their daughters for themselves as wives, and gave their own daughters to their sons, and served their gods.
 (Judges 3:4-6 NASB)

-You see where this is headed yet?
+Do you see where this is headed yet?
 We, as disciples of Jesus, are to be obviously different than our “neighbors”.
 We are supposed to be holy.
 We’re not supposed to look or act like “everyone else”.
 Our priorities and goals are supposed to be different.
 We’re supposed to be distinguishable from those around whom we live and work.
 But, most of the time, we seem content to be different at church.
-That we go to church at all is difference enough for too many of us.
+That we go to church at all seems to be difference enough for many of us.
 While going to church is great, and necessary, it’s not “holiness”, or not nearly enough of it.

-The struggle to be different is not about being an individual, not for a disciple of Jesus.
-The struggle to be different is personal combat against the pressure to be unlike Jesus.
-This can be a struggle, even in church.
-But the struggle in the rest of life can be forgotten.
-It’s easy to forgive ourselves for not being different “out there” because who wants to be “offensive”.
+For a disciple of Jesus, the struggle to be different, for holiness, is not about being an individual.
+It is personal combat against the pressure to be unlike Jesus.
+This can be difficult, even in church.
+But, the struggle for holiness can be easily forgotten in the rest of life.
+It’s easy to forgive ourselves for not being different “out there”, after all, who wants to be “offensive”?
 Well, to be clear, Jesus did.
-John 6 is a great view into Jesus’ “Church Growth Strategy”; drive off inauthentic followers.
+John 6 is a great view into Jesus’ “Church Growth Strategy” – drive off inauthentic followers.
 To be His disciple means we will be fearlessly offensive as well.

 Suit up!
 Grab your gear!
 Let’s get out there, and fight!